keerthanasiripuram/TripEase/README.md

 and management more efficient and enjoyable.

 It includes the following features:
-## Document Management with OTP Verification:
+### Document Management with OTP Verification:
-Securely upload and manage travel documents, ensuring safety through OTP-based authentication for added security.
+To Securely upload and manage travel documents, ensuring safety through OTP-based authentication for added security.
+### Location and Nearby Spotting:
+To Utilize OpenLayers to detect the user’s current location and display nearby attractions, enhancing the travel experience with real-time location data.